How to Prepare For Your Interview Employment

 The days of automatically wearing your formal best for an interview are long gone.
 While you should dress professionally for your interview, it’s important to keep in mind that this means different things for different industries.

 For some industries, you should still wear your most formal clothes.
 But this isn’t universal.
 For some industries, you should wear something less formal – a suit without a tie, a bright dress, jeans and a t-shirt.
-An interview in the finance industry would probably require a very formal dress code — a suit or a conservative dress — for example.
+An interview in the finance industry, for example, would probably require a very formal dress code — a suit or a conservative dress.
 But wearing something that formal for an interview for a job working retail would just come off as stuffy.

-To find out more about what we can do to help, contact us today and book your one-to-one appointment.
+To find out more about what we can do to help, contact Building Better Opportunities today and book your one-to-one appointment.